ZimmermannHH/Marker_Comparison/README.md

 The code to process the data is explained exemplary in this README and bash scripts are stored in the `scripts` folder of this repository.
 Further data processing, filtering and the analysis of the data was carried out in `R`.
 The R-scripts are part of this repository and the README guides through the order of running them.

 For each marker, the folder `species_lists` contains a list of species that can be resolved on species level.

+Run scripts in the following order:
+1.
+2.
+3.
+4.